 What does the conservation sale mean for PotlatchDeltic’s recreational land sales and leasing program in Minnesota?

 Current PotlatchDeltic recreational leases will expire in April 2021.
-The company will have a small number of selected properties for sale near the city of Baxter going into 2021, and those new listings will be posted at www.PotlatchDelticLandSales.com
+The company will have a small number of selected properties for sale near the city of Baxter later this year, and those new listings will be posted at www.PotlatchDelticLandSales.com

 .
 Regarding recreational leases, The Conservation Fund has indicated that they plan to continue a leasing program on the Minnesota Heritage Forest land.